NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/cookies/Quite a mess in my cookie jar! leveraging machine learning to protect web authentication.md

 Building a gold set of cookies consists of two steps:
 1. collecting sets of cookies from different websites (manual process that includes the login)
-2. marking each cookie with a binary label to identify the cookie as an authentication cookie or not (automated process with machine learning)
+2. marking each cookie with a binary label to identify the cookie as an authentication cookie or not (automated process with [[supervised learning]])

 **Session ID (auth token)**: a ==minimal set of cookies== which allows the server to authenticate the client, restoring the state of the associated user without asking her to log in again.